What is an Endocrinologist?

 What Does an Endocrinologist Do?

 The glands in a person's body release hormones.
-Endocrinologists treat people who suffer from hormonal imbalances, typically from glands in the endocrine system.
+Endocrinologists treat people who suffer from hormonal imbalances, typically from glands in the endocrine system or certain types of cancers.
 The overall goal of treatment is to restore the normal balance of hormones found in a patient's body.
 Some of the more common conditions treated by endocrinologists include:

 Most of the work performed by an endocrinologist serves as the basis for ongoing research.
 Some endocrinologists work solely as research physicians.
 The goal of the research is to come up with new ways to better treat hormonal imbalances, including the development of new drugs.